astro-YYH/GokuNEmu/README.md

 ## Usage

-A brief example is provided in `speed_benchmark.ipynb`, demonstrating how to use GokuEmu for matter power spectrum predictions.
+A brief example is provided in `examples/example.ipynb`, demonstrating how to use GokuEmu for matter power spectrum predictions. `speed_benchmark.ipynb` can be used to benchmark runtime.

 ---